 At Equinox, we create a culture that fosters the development of strong, positive identities among young men.
 As they grow and develop alongside one another, they form trusting and caring relationships that can last a lifetime.

-Volunteer service work is a significant component of our program.
+Unlike many troubled youth programs, volunteer service work is a significant component of our program.
 The boys participate in service twice a month, which gives them an opportunity to look beyond their own needs and give back to their community.

 These are a few examples of the places in which we serve:

 - local fitness events

 - food banks